amaysim-au/amaysim-automation-exercise-javascript-cypress/README.md

 ## How to submit your code

+### Complete the exercise
+Please complete your exercise as per the instructions provided by the recruiter.

+**Prioritise  Quality  over  Quantity  in  your  tests.
+Your  code submission  will  be assessed more  on  how  well  written and how well structured the code is, rather than number of tests.**
 ### Push your changes into your repo
 1. Run `git status` to see all local changes.
 2. Once you are happy with the changes, run `git add .` to stage all your local changes.